By Alex Ross, Head of Southeast Asia, Audley Travel

 - The Burma Campaign UK

 - Blood, Dreams and Gold: The Changing Face of Burma, by Richard Cockett, is the most recent and, arguably, one of the most realistic summaries of Myanmar’s background and current challenges.

-- Children on the Edge — the UK-based charity works with marginalised children who have been forced to the edges of society, usually as a result of conflict.
-They have worked closely with the Rohingya refugees in the Kutupalong camp in Bangladesh, providing education through learning centres.
+- Children on the Edge — the UK-based charity works with marginalized children who have been forced to the edges of society, usually as a result of conflict.
+They have worked closely with the Rohingya refugees in the Kutupalong camp in Bangladesh, providing education through learning centers.
 They are the Southeast Asia department’s charity for 2019.

 The charity ShelterBox provides immediate humanitarian aid to those displaced from their home, either through natural or manmade causes.
 ShelterBox is Audley’s 2019 charity of the year.